Working on the go with an iPad, a Bluetooth keyboard and a 6sync account

 First, they offer a more basic and cheaper service.
 Whereas Linode offers 512 MB of RAM, 20GB storage and 200GB transfer for 19.95$/month as the basic plan, 6sync offers a nano plan with 256MB of RAM, 12GB storage and 150GB transfer for 15$.
 This plan is currently ideal, since my bandwith and RAM usage for the server side is close to nil, and I don’t expect to use that much of bandwith in daily doses.
 They also offer a Mini plan with 2 CPUs, 512 MB or RAM, 20GB storage and 400GB transfer for just 20$/month, beating the Linode offer on its own ground.

-Second, they have a very nice website.
+Second, they have a good-looking website.
 As a hobbyist page creator, this is important.
 I like how they have set-up their site, and the pictures they choose to go by.
 If they are not the designers, the designers should receive this praise.

-All in all, very happy for hosting.
+All in all, happy for hosting.
 And then, Mark published his post.

 The remote and local setups